becarpenter/otp-casa/draft-carpenter-anima-otp-casa.md

 The CASA is essentially based on a list of randomly generated tokens.
 The tokens MUST be hard to guess, with a minimum size of at least 64 bits.
-They SHOULD be a cryptographically strong random or pseudo-random numbers (see {{RFC4086}}, Section 6.2).
+They SHOULD be cryptographically strong random or pseudo-random numbers (see {{RFC4086}}, Section 6.2).

 The list of tokens is referred to as the OPADL (One-time-PAD